In this section:

 The UDS is a standardized data set and annual program requirement that is defined in Section 330 of the Public Health Service Act.

 Health centers are expected to have a system in place to collect and organize data related to the HRSA-approved scope of project, as required to meet Health and Human Services (HHS) reporting requirements, including those data elements for UDS reporting; and that they submit timely, accurate, and complete UDS reports in accordance with HRSA instructions.

 Through the UDS, health centers report annually on patient characteristics, services provided, clinical processes and health outcomes, staffing, patients’ use of services, and costs and revenues.

 These data help inform efforts to further expand access to care, address health disparities, improve quality of care, and reduce health care costs.
 UDS data are also used to document program effectiveness; identify administrative, clinical, and financial trends over time; and compare clinical quality measures (CQMs) with national benchmarks.

-UDS Support Line offers assistance around UDS measures and requirements.
+UDS Support Center offers assistance around UDS measures and requirements.
 Call 866-UDS-HELP or email email@example.com.